ibm-cloud-docs/containers/cs_subnets.md

 # Configuring subnets and IP addresses for clusters
 {: #subnets}

-Change the pool of available portable public or private IP addresses for network load balancer (NLB) services by adding subnets to your Kubernetes cluster.
+Change the pool of available portable public or private IP addresses for network load balancer (NLB) services by adding subnets to your community Kubernetes or OpenShift cluster.
 {:shortdesc}

 ## Overview of networking in {{site.data.keyword.containerlong_notm}}